GuruPrasadVishnu/IAC-Simple/01-foundation/README.md

-# Foundation - Network Setup
+# Foundation - Network Infrastructure

-This is where it all starts.
-Sets up the basic AWS networking that everything else depends on.
+This module creates the base AWS networking infrastructure required for all other modules.

-## What it creates
+## Resources Created

-- VPC (our own private cloud space)
+- VPC with DNS support and hostnames enabled
-- Public subnets (for load balancers and stuff that needs internet)
+- Public subnets for load balancers and NAT gateway
-- Private subnets (for secure servers that shouldn't be directly accessible)
+- Private subnets for secure server deployment
-- Internet Gateway (how we get to the internet)
+- Internet Gateway for public internet access
-- NAT Gateway (how private servers get internet access safely)
+- NAT Gateway for private subnet internet access
-- Route tables (traffic rules)
+- Route tables with appropriate routing rules

-## Deploy
+## Deployment

 ```bash
 terraform init